-You'll make just one payment to us every month, and we'll pay each creditor a fair
+You'll make regular payment, and we'll pay each creditor a fair

 amount, based on what you can afford and how much you owe.

-Your new monthly payment will be based on what you can afford after all your priority
+Your regular payment will be based on what you can afford after all your priority

-bills have been paid and your lower monthly payments will be reflected on your credit
+bills have been paid and your lower regular payments will be reflected on your credit

 - Is debt management right

 If you can't afford your monthly payments to your unsecured loans, debt management

 However, debt management won't be able to help you if:

 - you only have secured debts (like a mortgage or secured loan), or

 - there's no way you can commit to regular (smaller) monthly payments, or